-During the early 1980s, Oliver Queen – the secret identity of the DC Comics superhero Green Arrow – was hired as a newspaper columnist for the Daily Star.
-He apparently developed a solid reputation as a journalist because it wasn’t long before he secured a major scoop, one that made his fellow reporters envious.
-An unnamed rock star who had “retired” from the industry five years earlier was about to release a new album and chose Queen to conduct his first interview since going into seclusion.
+During the early 1980s, Oliver Queen, the secret identity of DC Comics superhero Green Arrow, was hired as a newspaper columnist for the Daily Star.
+He apparently developed a solid reputation as a journalist because it wasn’t long before he secured a major scoop – an unnamed rock star who had “retired” from the industry five years earlier was about to release a new album and wanted Queen to conduct his first interview.
 Before Oliver Queen can actually meet the musician, however, the artist is gunned down by a crazed fan while signing autographs, a tragic event that Queen witnesses firsthand but is unable to prevent.

 The above storyline appeared as a flashback sequence in a short Green Arrow narrative entitled “Three Years Ago Today” that was published in Detective Comics #538 and released in early 1984.
 The unnamed rock star is an obvious stand-in for the real-world John Lennon, who likewise “retired” from the music business for five years before reemerging in late 1980.
 While the lower half of each page within “Three Years Ago Today” tells the story of the DC version of Lennon, the upper portion is set three years later and shows how the rock star’s death had an impact on both Oliver Queen and his superhero identity of Green Arrow.